Inhomogeneous light photovoltaic effect in neighboring quantum dots

-The values of efficiency based on Eq. \eqref{eq:efficiency} have been shown in Fig.~\ref{figure5} versus several parameters of this system.
-Fig.~\ref{figure5} (a) illustrates linear relationship between light intensity difference $I_{L}-I_{R}$ in neighboring QDs and the photocurrent efficiency $\eta$.
+Fig.~\ref{figure5} (a) shows linear relationship between light intensity difference $I_{L}-I_{R}$ in neighboring QDs and the photocurrent efficiency $\eta$.
 Similar to the behavior of current density, efficiency has a highest value for the electron transit rate $\Gamma$ (see Fig.~\ref{figure5} (b)).
 The demand for top value of efficiency on the transit rate $\Gamma$ is lower than $1 GHz$.
 Many semiconductor QD materials can satisfy this condition~\cite{Sargent,Sanehira,Kamat}.
-In addition, due to the dipole moment determines the strength of interaction between electronic system and light, efficiency of energy conversion from light to electrons benefits from large dipole moment as plotted in Fig.~\ref{figure5} (c).
-Efficiency of the inhomogeneous field QD solar cell is not lower than QD based solar cells with the p-n bilayer type materials, such as QD-Dye bilayer-sensitized solar cell~\cite{Shalom}, InAs/GaAs quantum dot thin film solar cell~\cite{Tutu,Sogabe}, molecules mediated colloidal QD solar cell~\cite{Baek}, QD homojunction solar cells~\cite{Stavrinadis}, hybrid GaAs solar cell~\cite{Han}, multilayer colloidal QD solar cell~\cite{Lee} and so on.
+In addition, due to the dipole moment determines the strength of interaction between electronic system and light, efficiency of energy conversion benefits from large dipole moment as plotted in Fig.~\ref{figure5} (c).
+The results show efficiency of the inhomogeneous field QD solar cell is not lower than the QD solar cells with p-n type bilayer materials, such as QD-Dye bilayer-sensitized solar cell~\cite{Shalom}, InAs/GaAs quantum dot thin film solar cell~\cite{Tutu,Sogabe}, molecules mediated colloidal QD solar cell~\cite{Baek}, multilayer colloidal QD solar cell~\cite{Lee} and so on.